ampproject/amphtml/extensions/amp-wordpress-embed/amp-wordpress-embed.md

 ##### data-url (required)

-The URL of the post to embed.
+The URL (permalink) of the WordPress post to embed.
+The component will automatically add `?embed=true` to the URL.

 ##### layout (required)